goschtl/zope/lovely.remotetask/trunk/src/lovely/remotetask/README.txt

 Note that services registered directly in the root folder can be referred to by just prefixing them with the `@` symbol.
 The site name can be omitted.
-An example of this is `RootTaskService` defined above.
+An example of this is `RootTaskService` referenced above.

 This causes the Remotetasks being started upon zope startup.